maximilianpress/RepeatKmer/README.md

 * Need to do fuzzy matching between maximal k-mers --> group into families
 * Annotate input genome with repeats
 * Minimap2 option to find inexact additional copies

-This tool implements a method to describe overrepresented sequences in a genome or other set of sequences.

-It uses a naive algorithm based on the suffix tree idea, using a greedy method of filling the tree such that it only adds branches for overrepresented k-mers.

-RepeatKmer is all-Python.

 ## Installation:
 Depends on: